Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32C6/XIAO_ESP32C6_with_CircuitPython.md

 * Replace with your local wifi passwordwifi *password*
 * The other password, , is used when you access the board via a web browser.
 Set this to whatever you want *webpassword*

 Once connected, you can press the **Reset** button to kick the firmware, then hit return a few times to get to the REPL prompt.
-Then reconnect device to Thonny, the IP address of your ESP32-C6 shows up.
+Then reconnect device to Thonny, the IP address of your XIAO ESP32C6 shows up.

 #### Method 2: Edit *setting.toml* file via Thonny Files
 Open Thonny-->View-->Files, and wirte the wifi network, password and webpassword to setting.toml file.
 Remember to save it and press the Reset button to kick the firmware, and reopen Thonny.